 After the instrument is turned on, it runs through the start-up menu.
-Then the message "Please apply zero gas..." is displayed.
+If the UltraRAE 3000 is set for "Power On Zero," then the message "Apply zero gas..." is displayed.

 At this point, you can perform a zero air (fresh air) calibration.
 If the ambient air is clean, you can use that.
 Otherwise, use a cylinder of zero air.
-Refer to Zero Calibration on page 42 for a more detailed description of zero calibration.
+Refer to Zero Calibration on page 55 for a more detailed description of zero calibration.

-Start zero calibration by pressing Start.
+Start zero calibration by pressing Start [Y/+].
 You see the message "Zeroing..." followed by a 30-second countdown.

-Note: You can press [MODE] to quit, bypassing the zero air calibration
+Note: You can press [MODE] to quit, bypassing the zero air calibration.